It’s fun to build a website!

 - An About page that makes them like you, and feels that you are the person to help them

 - A way to contact you

-Since the attention span online is very short most website visitors don’t read through every piece of content you have, so the remaining bits and pieces, like the task of adding the smaller details of your services, your blog, your perfect design and images you can prepare in parallel with the more important task of looking for your first clients.
+Since the attention span online is rather scattered these days, most website visitors don’t read through every piece of content you have, so the remaining bits and pieces, like the task of adding the smaller details of your services, your blog, your perfect design and images you can prepare in parallel with the more important task of looking for clients.

 TIP: Get over it!
 Yes, you can start looking for clients without a perfectionist perfect website.

 If all the time people spend on their website was actually spent on looking for paying clients… They would be rich by now.
-(Ok, maybe not rich, but at least making a living off their business 🙂 )
+(Ok, maybe not rich, but much further along the way to make a living off their business 🙂 )